 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB6 – Possess and understand knowledge that provides a basis or opportunity to be original in the development and/or application of ideas, often in a research context.
+CB6 – Possess and understand knowledge that provides a basis or opportunity for originality in the development and/or application of ideas, often in a research context.

-CB7 – Students are able to apply the knowledge they have acquired and their problem-solving skills in new or little-known environments within broader (or multidisciplinary) contexts related to their area of study.
+CB7 – Students will be able to apply their acquired knowledge and problem-solving skills in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their area of study.

-CB8 – Students are able to integrate knowledge and deal with the complexity of making judgments based on information that, while incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.
+CB8 – Students should be able to integrate knowledge and address the complexity of making judgments based on information that, while incomplete or limited, includes reflections on the social and ethical responsibilities associated with the application of their knowledge and judgments.

-CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.
+CB9 – Students should be able to communicate their conclusions and the underlying knowledge and reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.

-CB10 – That students have the learning skills that allow them to continue studying in a way that will be largely self-directed or autonomous.
+CB10 – That students possess the learning skills that allow them to continue studying in a way that willbe largely self-directed or autonomous.

-G1 – Master the scientific-technical language of renewable energies, and the knowledge and ultimate reasons that support it to specialized and non-specialized audiences in a clear and unambiguous way.
+G1 – Master the scientific and technical language of renewable energies, and the knowledge and underlying reasons that support it, to specialized and non-specialized audiences in a clear and unambiguous manner.

 G2 – Conduct independent research and development in the field of renewable energy.